How to do Online Studies

 Built upon our Desktop Solution, Online Data Collection is a cost-effective approach that may integrate fewer technologies and less data depth, but one that can be developed and deployed quickly and easily across the globe via a browser interface.
 Computer vision algorithms enable biometrics to be collected from a participant’s own webcam.
-Currently leveraging Facial Expression Analysis and surveys, Online Data Collection will integrate Eye Tracking in a few months.
+Online Data Collection currently leverages Facial Expression Analysis, Webcam Eye Tracking and surveys.

 Benefits of Online Studies with iMotions Online Data Collection

 Just some of what can be leveraged through online studies include:

 - Demographics.
 Access the right participant panel for your needs.
 Geography, ethnicity, gender – you can be as narrow or wide as the study warrants.
 Online studies also give access to participants that are otherwise not able to show up to a center facility e.g. due to disability, or people in positions with limited time (e.g. doctors).